 Thanks to the generosity of the late Eileen Curran, one of the great pioneers in the field of 19th-century British media studies, RSVP has vastly expanded funding for research in recent years, alongside its longstanding awards for the best book of the year and the best graduate student essay.
 Currently, RSVP is the world’s leading funding body for the support of research on the Victorian period, a distinction of which we are very proud.
 If your own research plans appear likely to shed substantial light on the world of the 19th-century press in any of its myriad forms, please consider applying for one or more of these grants and fellowships.

-The Curran Fellowship: a set of travel and research grants intended to aid scholars studying 19th-century British magazines and newspapers in making use of primary print and archival sources.
+The Curran Fellowships are travel and research grants intended to aid scholars studying 19th-century British magazines and newspapers in making use of primary print and archival sources.
+Generally multiple awards are given each year.
 The fellowship is made possible through the generosity of the late Eileen Curran, Professor Emerita of English, Colby College, and inspired by her pioneering research on Victorian periodicals.

-RSVP Linda H. Peterson Fellowship: The Linda H. Peterson Fellowship supports the study of any aspects of the periodical press in any of its manifold forms, and may range from within Britain itself to the many countries, within and outside of the Empire, where British magazines and newspapers were bought, sold, and read during the “long nineteenth century” (ca. 1780-1914).
+The Linda H. Peterson Fellowship supports the study of any aspect of the periodical press in any of its manifold forms, and may range from within Britain itself to the many countries, within and outside of the Empire, where British magazines and newspapers were bought, sold, and read during the “long nineteenth century” (ca. 1780-1914).
 The amount of the award is $17,500, intended to support the researcher for a period equivalent to four full-time months.

-The Gale Dissertation Research Fellowship in Nineteenth-Century Media: awarded in support of dissertation research that will make the most substantial and innovative use of full-text digitized collections of 19th-century British magazines and newspapers.
+The Gale Dissertation Fellowship supports dissertation research that will make the most substantial and innovative use of full-text digitized collections of 19th-century British magazines and newspapers.
 The Fellowship is made possible by the generosity of the publisher Gale, part of Cengage Learning.

-The RSVP Travel Awards: designed to help defray the cost of travel to the RSVP conference for graduate students and independent scholars.
-To be eligible an applicant must have joined RSVP.
+RSVP Travel Awards are designed to help defray the cost of travel to the RSVP conference for graduate students and independent scholars.
+Eligible applicants must be members of RSVP.
 The awards are given in memory of Barbara Quinn Schmidt, Josef Altholz, and William Scheuerle.